What is ashwagandha and what are its benefits?

 Ayurveda (traditional medicine practiced in India) views ashwagandha as one of the most prized rejuvenating herbs, which is thought to nourish the mind and enhance energy, making ashwagandha an ideal herbal hero when we are feeling weak and exhausted.

 Ashwagandha is also an adaptogen which, as the name suggests, means it helps us adapt to modern day stressors.

 What are adaptogens?

-Classed as a modern-day ‘adaptogen’, ashwagandha adapts to the needs of the body, helping to support it and reduce negative changes during times of emotional and physical stress by strengthening the endocrine and nervous systems.
+Adaptogens help the body adapt to long-term daily stressors, reducing negative changes during times of emotional and physical stress by strengthening the endocrine and nervous systems.

 Ashwagandha’s ability to help the body adapt to stress is reflected by its ability to thrive in very dry conditions in poor-quality soils.
 Most plants would suffer from severe stress in such an environment but ashwagandha can thrive!
 A growing body of evidence is now being collated around this powerful herb with an impressive variety of health benefits.

 Enjoy Ashwagandha in our Peace Tea